codacy/docs/docs/organizations/organization-dashboard-overview.md

 # Organization Dashboard overview

-Your **Organization Dashboard** offers an overview of repositories that belong to the same team.
+The **Organization Dashboard** offers an overview of repositories that belong to the same Git provider organization.
 Here you can compare their statuses and check for items that require your attention.

-You can access your Organization Dashboard by selecting a specific organization in the top navigation bar or by selecting an Organization in your Account Menu.
+To access your Organization Dashboard, select an organization from the top navigation bar and click **Overview** on the left navigation sidebar.

-On the Organization Dashboard, you have three areas that will help you monitor your team's repositories:
+On the Organization Dashboard, you have three areas to help you monitor your repositories:

 1. [Overall quality chart](#overall-quality-chart)
 1. [Open pull requests](#open-pull-requests)